ardra-aaah/ToxiJudge--Toxic-comment-detector-API/README.md

 ## Future enhancements

   - Add user authentication to the web app.
-  - Visualize stored predictions in a dashboard.
+  - Visualise stored predictions in a dashboard.
   - Extend ML model with more advanced architectures (e.g., BERT).
 ## Author